WGIR (AM): Change in ownership

-The Girolimons sold WGIR to Knight Quality Stations in 1961.
+Girolimon sold WGIR to Knight Quality Stations in 1961.
 Around the same time, the station switched its network affiliation to NBC Radio.
 Under Knight, the station decided to reenter FM broadcasting, and WGIR-FM at 101.1 MHz signed on June 5, 1963.
 It largely simulcast the AM station in its early years.
 In 1977, the simulcast ended as WGIR-FM switched to a soft rock format.

 Evolving to talk

 Through the 1960s and 1970s, WGIR had a full service, middle of the road (MOR) format, mixed with some talk and sports programming.
 By the early 1980s, the station evolved its music programming to adult contemporary, while adding more talk shows.
 On December 31, 1984, WGIR ended all remaining music programming to become a full-time news/talk station.
 In 1990, the station swapped affiliations with WFEA and returned to ABC News Radio.

-Knight Quality was sold to Capstar Broadcasting in 1997.
-In 1998, Capstar rebranded the station as the "Action News Network."
+Knight Quality Stations announced the sale of its eight New England radio stations, including WGIR, to Capstar Broadcasting Partners in April 1997; upon assuming control in January 1998, the stations were operated by Capstar's Atlantic Star Communications subsidiary.
+That September, Capstar rebranded the station as the "Action News Network".
 In addition to broadcasting on AM 610, WGIR supplied programming to Seacoast radio stations 930 WZNN (renamed WGIN) and 1540 WMYF (renamed WGIP).
 WGIR switched networks again, this time dropping ABC and returning to NBC Radio.
 NBC radio news was subsequently phased out by Westwood One in favor of CNN Radio.

 iHeart ownership

-A few months later, Capstar merged with fellow Hicks, Muse, Tate & Furst subsidiary Chancellor Media to form AMFM Broadcasting.
-AMFM later announced a merger with Clear Channel Communications several months afterward.
+Capstar and Chancellor Media announced in August 1998 that they would merge (Hicks, Muse, Tate & Furst was a major shareholder in both companies); upon the merger's completion in July 1999, the combined company was named AMFM Inc. AMFM was in turn acquired by Clear Channel Communications (forerunner to iHeartMedia) in a deal announced on October 4, 1999, and completed in August 2000.
 For a time, Clear Channel added WGIR programming to a fourth station, WTSL 1400 AM in Hanover.
 WGIR picked up Fox News Radio for its news network in the mid-2000s after Clear Channel signed a larger agreement with the service.

-1540 WGIP left the network in 2009, after it was placed in the Aloha Station Trust and sold off due to the privatization of Clear Channel.
-That station is now classic hits-formatted WXEX.
-930 WGIN also stopped carrying WGIR programming in April 2011, switching to sports programming.
+WGIP left the network in 2009, after it was placed in the Aloha Station Trust and sold off due to the privatization of Clear Channel; it became classic hits-formatted WXEX, and is now K-Love station WPKC.
+WGIN also stopped carrying WGIR programming in April 2011, switching to sports programming.
 It became WPKX in February 2012.
 Most of WGIR's programming and news remains available on the Seacoast through sister station WQSO (96.7 FM).